rotki/rotki/docs/api.rst

       HTTP/1.1 200 OK
       Content-Type: application/json

-      { "result": {"decoded_tx_number": 4}, "message": "" }
+      { "result": {"decoded_tx_number": {"ethereum": 4, "optimism": 1}}, "message": "" }

-   :resjson integer decoded_tx_number: The amount of transactions that have been decoded.
+   :resjson object decoded_tx_number: A mapping of how many transactions were decoded per requested chain.
+If a chain was not requested no key will exist in the mapping.
    :statuscode 200: Transactions successfully decoded.
    :statuscode 409: User is not logged in or some other error.
 Check error message for details.
    :statuscode 500: Internal rotki error